Critical Skill Checks an Alternative Rule for D20 (DnD/Pathfinder/Starfinder/+)

 Clarifications

 You do not keep rolling when you roll opposite of the original number, just add your skill to the numbers rolled.
-This prevents from going from a good roll to a bad roll and limits a wierd chain affect.
-It's still possible to be positive after rolling a 1 initially, but it would be a low number overall and less likely of success.
+This prevents from going from a good roll to a bad roll and limits a weird chain affect.

 DM Tips